 Variable Weight Freediving (VWT)

-It is not a competition discipline, however, there are national and world records set in it and it is often used to train equalization and constant weight with fins diving.
+It is not a competition discipline; however, national and world records are set in it, and it is often used to train equalization and constant weight with fins diving.

 No Limits Freediving (NLT)

 This discipline is the deepest, the one that most makes the news, and arguably the most dangerous.
 In No Limits, you use a weight to take you as deep as possible and then a buoyancy device to return you to the surface.
 Very few freedivers train for No Limits.

 However, it was the primary method of freediving used by pioneers such as Jacques Mayol and Enzo Majorca when diving deeper and was immortalized in the film The Big Blue.